jghioca/columns/README.md

 ### Author

-Feel free to contact me, John Ghioca, via twitter at [@jghioca](https://twitter.com/jghioca) or using the form on [johnghioca.com](http://johnghioca.com/) if you have any questions.
-You can also contact me if you would like to submit a bug or have a feature request.
+You can contact me, John Ghioca, via twitter at [@jghioca](https://twitter.com/jghioca) or using the form on [johnghioca.com](http://johnghioca.com/).

 ### License